 [ sawl-fe-ree-naw for 1; sol-fuh-ree-noh for 2, 3 ]

-a village in SE Lombardy, in N Italy: battle 1859.
+a village in southeastern Lombardy, in northern Italy: battle 1859.

 (lowercase) a dye obtained from rosaniline.

 (lowercase) vivid purplish pink.

 Origin of Solferino

 First recorded in 1865–70; dye so named from its being discovered after the battle of Solferino

-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 “I actually traveled to Solferino on a previous trip, to see the Church of Bones,” he said.Escape from Korea|Jane Ciabattari|March 13, 2010|DAILY BEAST

 - a moderate purplish-red colour